Deploying an rSeries BIG-IP Tenant

 appliance-mode Appliance mode can be enabled/disabled at tenant level

-cryptos Crypto devices for the tenant.
+cryptos Enable crypto devices for the tenant.

-gateway User-specified gateway for the tenant mgmt-ip.
+gateway User-specified gateway for the tenant static mgmt-ip.

 image User-specified image for tenant.